When you visit a business, what is the very first thing you experience? The employee at the front desk? Or the interior decor?

-There are striping machines professionals use to do pavement striping.
-These machines range from simple to complicated and do a faster, more accurate job than hand painting.
+Professional pavement stripers use striping machines to paint straight, even lines.
+These machines range from simple to complicated and do a fast, accurate job.

-In fact, here are few technologies many striping machines utilize to do an amazing job.
+In fact, here are a few technologies many striping machines utilize to do an amazing job.

 If your parking lot needs striped or restriped, it may be possible to DIY it with a paint roller.
 But for large projects, or if you want a good job done, it’s best to hire a professional.

 Are there different types of paint used for pavement and road striping?

 There are three main types of paint used for parking lot striping:

 We will talk a bit more about the pros and cons of each type of paint later on in this article.